 (2) (A) During periods when the General Assembly is in session, the agreement or stipulation shall be stamped by the clerks with the date of receipt and, within two calendar days thereafter, the Speaker of the House and the President Pro Tempore of the Senate shall cause separate House and Senate resolutions to be prepared proposing approval of the agreement or stipulation.
-Each resolution shall be given a first reading in the appropriate house.
+Each resolution shall be given a first reading in the appropriate chamber.
 The President Pro Tempore and the Speaker shall designate the committees of cognizance and the committees, if any, that will hold a public hearing on each agreement or stipulation.
-Each resolution, accompanied by the agreement or stipulation, shall be referred to the committees of cognizance, which shall report thereon.
+Each resolution, shall be referred to the committees of cognizance, which shall report thereon.